Freephone Helpline: 0800 917 8495

 Patients are at risk of sudden arterial or organ rupture.
-Vascular EDS (previously known as EDS Type IV) is a rare type of Ehlers-Danlos syndrome caused by an alteration, also known as a mutation in the COL3A1 gene.
+Vascular EDS (previously known as Ehlers-Danlos type IV) is a rare type of Ehlers-Danlos syndrome caused by an alteration, also known as a mutation in the COL3A1 gene.

 COL3A1 gene is the instruction for making collagen type III a tough fibre-like protein that makes up a third of our body protein.
-When this gene is altered it causes a lack or deficiency of this collagen making the connective tissue less effective, particularly in skin, lung, uterus, intestine and the vascular system.
+When this gene is altered, it causes a lack or deficiency of this collagen making the connective tissue less effective, particularly in skin, lung, uterus, intestine and the vascular system.

 Because many individuals with vascular EDS (vEDS) are identified only after a severe complication or death, it is likely it did not come to medical attention and therefore goes undetected.

-The aim of our charity is to reduce the number of children and adults being undiagnosed or misdiagnosed by increasing awareness to the general public and medical profession.
+An early diagnosis is critical to ensure that appropriate preventative measures are taken through medical testing and monitoring.
+Our primary aim is to reduce the number of children and adults being undiagnosed or misdiagnosed by increasing awareness to the public and medical profession.